Frequently Asked Questions (FAQ)

 Once the Intel EMA agent is connected, the provisioning process will start when it is a vPro PC.

-You will see probably different phases when you refresh regular the webpage.
+You will probably see different phases when you refresh the webpage.

-Finally you should get Intel ME is in Client Control Mode and Intel AMT setup status is Provisioning Completed.
+Finally you should see Intel ME is in Client Control Mode and Intel AMT setup status is Provisioning Completed.
 CIRA (Client Initiated Remote Access) should now be connected.

 Accessing Endpoints